-A: Dream Nashville has developed a comprehensive health and cleanliness plan for all of our hotel, restaurants and bars which supplements the American Hotel & Lodging Association’s Safe Stay Guidelines and is based on recommendations and requirements of the Centers for Disease Control (CDC), World Health Organization (WHO), U.S. Department of Health (DOH), U.S. Department of Labor (DOL), U.S. Food and Drug Administration (FDA), and other federal, state and local agencies, as well as information from the National Restaurant Association, our cleaning product suppliers and other partners, to minimize risk and enhance safety for our hotel guests and associates.
+A: Yes.
+Dream Downtown has developed a comprehensive health and cleanliness plan for our hotel, restaurants and bars which supplements the American Hotel & Lodging Association’s Safe Stay Guidelines and is based on recommendations and requirements of the Centers for Disease Control (CDC), World Health Organization (WHO), U.S. Department of Health (DOH), U.S. Department of Labor (DOL), U.S. Food and Drug Administration (FDA), and other federal, state and local agencies, as well as information from the National Restaurant Association, our cleaning product suppliers and other partners, to minimize risk and enhance safety for our hotel guests and associates.

 Q: How are you cleaning guest rooms differently since COVID-19?

 A: Guest rooms will be left vacant for 24 hours between guest stays, to the extent possible.
 Rooms will be thoroughly cleaned and sanitized upon departure in accordance with guidelines provided by the CDC.
 Afterwards, the rooms will be treated with an electrostatic sprayer to ensure that all surfaces are sanitized.
 All bed linens and laundry will continue to be washed at high temperatures and in accordance with CDC guidelines.
 Robes, slippers, paper products, luggage racks, physical menus, coffee makers, minibar items, throw pillows, and extra pillows have been removed from the rooms and will be available upon request.
 All items listed above have been thoroughly sanitized and stored.